wellesley-cs304-sp19/semester-project-incidentreporter/README.md

 # semester-project-incidentreporter
 semester-project-incidentreporter created by GitHub Classroom

-Trying to connect c9 and github
+Checking if c9 and github were connected correctly.